Deformations of Poisson algebras: Poisson Structures on a -dimensional polynomial algebra

-It is easy to verify that $\{\psi,\psi\}=0$ precisely when either all the $f_k$ or all the $g_k$ vanish.
-We shall call a codifferential with all the $f_k$ vanishing a codifferential of the first kind, and one with vanishing $g_k$ a codifferential of the second kind.
+so that $\psi$ is a Poisson structure on $\A$ iff $f=0$ or $g=0$.
+We shall call a Poisson structure of the form $g(x)\pt\wedge\pt$ a Poisson structure \emph{of the first kind}, and one of the form $f(x)\theta\px\wedge\pt$ a Poisson structure \emph{of the second kind}.\\

-A linear equivalence is given by the exponential of a coderivation of bidegree $(0,0)$, in other words, by an even derivation of the algebra $\A$.
-In general, an even derivation of $\A$ is given by $\ph=a(x)\px+c(x)\theta\pt$.
-However, it is not hard to see that $\exp(\ph)$ is well defined only when $a(x)=ax+b$ is linear and $c(x)=c$ is constant.
-(When we consider formal automorphisms, this restriction will be relaxed.)